Rep Office Setup Guide

 Amount of CIE = Deemed Revenue x 15% X 25%

-The expenses are: the salaries, bonuses, allowances, welfare expenses, purchase price of belongings (including vehicles, office equipment and other fixed assets), communication fees, travel expenses, house rents, equipment lease charges, car fares, entertainment expenses and other expenses paid to employees inside and outside China.
+The expenses are the salaries, bonuses, allowances, welfare expenses, the purchase price of belongings (including vehicles, office equipment, and other fixed assets), communication fees, travel expenses, house rents, equipment lease charges, car fares, entertainment expenses and other expenses paid to employees inside and outside China.

 Rep Offices are also subject to VAT and Consumption Tax as necessary on purchases.

 An audit report needs to be completed annually for a Rep Office.
 This happens at the beginning of the year after the calendar year-end and needs to be completed by a licensed Chinese accounting firm.
 This will look at the following: